 “It’s been interesting and valuable to connect with people across the country,” shares Angela Luedke MAIEM ‘21, who took advantage of free admission offered by many NAFSA regions this year. ”I’ve heard from schools who have in-person classes, different solutions they’ve found to ensure they keep their jobs, and how one Education Abroad office was able to safely send a couple of students overseas this Fall 2020 semester.
 I’ve really enjoyed it!”
 Luedke hopes to do more informational interviews with professionals in the field whom she has virtually crossed paths with.

-The Center for Advising and Career Services (CACS) department at MIIS has also offered biweekly workshops on career management to IEM students.
+Grace O’Dell, an advisor in the Center for Advising and Career Services at the Middlebury Institute, has also offered biweekly workshops on career management to IEM students.
 Topics include laying out your career map, how to build your brand, crafting your resume, writing your cover letter, and more.
-These workshops not only aid IEM students in professional development, they also allow for community engagement with their fellow classmates.
+These workshops not only aid IEM students in professional development but also allow for community engagement with their fellow classmates.
 Together, students discuss their professional goals in addition to reviewing one another’s resumes, e-portfolios, LinkedIn pages, and sample cover letters.

 Aside from conferences and workshops, publications are also underway.
 During her practicum semester, Sayre Weir MAIEM ‘20 submitted an article to Case Studies in International Education, edited by IEM Program Chair Dr. Katherine Punteney.
 Weir observes that at the Middlebury Institute, “Professional development can be more than just the traditional idea of going to conferences” and that “contributions to a publication like this are a really fun and collaborative way to develop writing, publishing, and analytical skills that are very relevant to our field.”